Apply for rental housing

 If you would like to rent a lot in a Manufactured Housing Community managed by Champlain Housing Trust, please complete this addendum and provide information on the manufactured home you will be placing on the lot.

 Of course!
-We can offer answers to your questions by phone or email.
+We can offer answers to your questions by phone at (802) 861-7350 or email at [email protected].
 Please be sure to leave your questions in our voicemail box if you must leave a message.
 Please note that Champlain Housing Trust offices are currently closed to the public, so we are unable to offer assistance in-person.

 We accept applications in the following ways: